silentorb/design-and-development/content/design/composability.md

 The alternative to plugin systems (dependencies driving dependents) is only practical with software that is designed to be consumed by other software through an API.
 When creating end-user software, a plugin system is one of the the best options available for enabling a limited degree of extensibility.

-Sometimes developers get accustomed to using plugin systems where plugins are actually the only good option and then carry over that plugin pattern to areas where better patterns exist.
+Sometimes developers get accustomed to using plugin systems where plugins are actually the only good option and then carry that pattern to areas where better patterns exist.

 #### 2. Convenience